 A two-thirds majority vote of a quorum of the Committee on Qualifications is required to present a final standard to the Board for its approval.
 The Board may approve the standard for promulgation with or without modification, return the standard with directions for additional work by the Committee, or terminate work on the standard.
-A two-thirds majority vote of the Board is required to return the standard to the Committee or terminate work on the standard.
+A two-thirds majority vote of the Board is required for approval of a standard.
+A majority vote of the Board is required to return the standard to the Committee or terminate work on the standard.